-- All of the furniture in the rooms is brand new including a full size bed and mattress (53" x 80"), desk, desk chair, dresser, and wardrobe per resident.
+- All the furniture in the rooms is brand new, including a full-size bed and mattress (53" x 80"), desk, desk chair, dresser, and wardrobe per resident.

 - Mini-blinds installed.

-- The carpeting will remain and will be professionally cleaned once the renovation work has been completed.
+- The carpeting will remain and will be professionally cleaned regularly.

 - Lamps are provided.
 There is no overhead lighting in the rooms.

-Yes, every room has a private bathroom with a tub/shower, sink and toilet.
+Every room has a private bathroom with a tub/shower, sink, and toilet.

 Is this property considered on-campus or off-campus?
-What about security of the property and rooms?
+What about the security of the property and rooms?

-Richmond Hall is university housing but is not located on main campus; residents have full access to all campus safety resources.
+Richmond Hall is university housing, although not on main campus; residents will have full access to all campus safety resources.

-Student room doors will be accessible by a room specific cardkey (not the student ID).
-W&M ID access systems are present on the main exterior door to the facility as well as to the gates to the parking lots at the front of the building.
+Students will be issued a key to their room.
+W&M ID access systems are on the main exterior door to the facility and the gates to the parking lots at the front of the building.
 This will secure the entire facility and parking lot.

-All residents have access to all campus safety resources including an on-site campus “Blue Light” kiosk, a designated William & Mary Police Community Resource Officer and designated patrols by WMPD.
-All students also have access to two campus safety apps and the Campus Escort Service.
+All residents have access to all campus safety resources, including an on-site "Blue Light" kiosk, a designated William & Mary Police Community Resource Officer, and designated patrols by WMPD.
+All students can access two campus safety apps and the Campus Escort Service.

-An emergency "Blue Light" phone is being installed on the property with direct connection to the William & Mary Police Department.
-The William & Mary Communications Center is staffed 24/7, and will immediately know the location for the emergency when the phone is activated.
+An emergency "Blue Light" phone is installed on the property directly connected to the William & Mary Police Department.
+The William & Mary Communications Center is staffed 24/7 and will immediately know the location for the emergency when the phone is activated.